massand/edgev2/README.md

 Each component talks to the other components over RPC of some sort (TODO: HTTP-over-UDS? gRPC-over-UDS?
 D-Bus?
 Something else?)

+The configuration / settings below are represented in YAML, but they will follow the settings file format for IS (i.e. TOML).

 # Provisioning